j-sieben/PIT/Doc/exceptions.md

 Throwing errors with this method is possible, but not it's intended use.
 This method is used to overwrite log settings for a specific message.
 It's useful to make sure that certain messages always get logged.
 Do not use it for normal logging.

-## Overview of possibilities to throw and catch exceptions in PIT
+## Overview of possibilities to throw and catch exceptions in `PIT`

-Here is a brief overview of the different possibilities of throwing and catching exceptions with PIT.
+Here is a brief overview of the different possibilities of throwing and catching exceptions with `PIT`.
 It is assumed that the respective messages were created upfront with a severity of 20 or 30 and a matching Oracle error number, if applicable.
 Catching exceptions with `pit.handle_exception` or `pit.stop` is identical syntaxwise.
 The only difference is that `pit.stop` will throw the error after logging it, whereas `pit.handle_exception` will not.

 ### Catching Oracle named exceptions